What things are currently banned in China?

 The ban ranges from the hardcore stuff to the softer stuff you might see on sites like OnlyFans.

-But just like prostitution, Chinese people find ways to access porn discreetly and some people have VPNs to help them unblock the restricted content.
+But just like prostitution, Chinese citizens find ways to access porn discreetly and some people have VPNs to help them unblock the restricted content.

 7. Violent video games